OpenMarket – May 31, 2021

 A2P 10DLC is both a new originator and a new way of thinking about A2P mobile messaging.

-The days of using P2P (person-to-person) long codes for business messaging are numbered – some US carriers will soon no longer allow businesses to message customers on long codes designed for P2P messaging.
-Businesses will also have to move traffic from shared short codes.
+The days of using P2P (person-to-person) long codes for business messaging are coming to an end.
+Some US carriers will soon no longer allow businesses to message customers on long codes designed for P2P messaging.
 Most shared short code traffic faces a similar fate.

 Short codes are the appropriate choice for big brands with large audiences – thanks to their sky-high throughput of between 100 and 1,000 messages a second (and sometimes even higher).